 Most significant privilege is that ECC provides good security in small key sizes which done the process within short time.
 On the other hand, it increases the size of the encrypted message significantly more than RSA encryption.
 This algorithm is more complicated and difficult to implement than RSA, which increases the likelihood of implementation errors, thereby reducing the security of the algorithm.

-Results and Comparison :
+ResultsAnalysis :

-The following tables represent symmetric and asymmetric nature based on some factors.
-These factors decide whether the algorithm perform faster or securely among others in certain type of data transferring process such as:
+The performance analysis of different symmetric and asymmetric algorithms is done based on different performance metrics.
+These metrics decide which algorithm perform better than others.
+The performance metrics are as follows-

 Key length: Key length is the number of bits in a key used by a cryptographic algorithm.